 Christopher Magadini was born in Great Barrington, MA, in 1946, and raised in Palm Springs, CA, Los Angeles and Phoenix.
 After graduating from The Art Center College of Design in Los Angeles in 1970, Magadini pursued commercial illustration in Stockholm, Sweden.
 He returned to Phoenix, AZ, where he continued working commercially.
 In 1975, Mr. Magadini moved to Flagstaff, AZ, to teach art at Northern Arizona State University.
 In 1978, he received a full fellowship to Syracuse University and came east to earn a M.F.A. degree.
 Thereafter, he moved to the New York metropolitan area to further his career as a free-lance illustrator.

 Magadini has taught at Marymount College in Tarrytown, NY, and has been a guest lecturer at the School of Visual Arts in Manhattan.
-He lives in Croton-on-Hudson, NY, and summers in the Adirondacks.
+He lives in Great Barrington, Massachusetts and summers in the Adirondacks.